 errmsg is an empty

-string.
-You can use this syntax with any of the input arguments of
+character vector.
+You can use this syntax with any of the input arguments

 fIDs = fopen('all') returns a row vector